txt/plm18/doc/review9.md

 Q3.
 There are two ways to build a DSL: External and Internal, briefly explain what they are and give an example for each of them.

-Q4.
-Some python tools can be used for DSLs, decorator for example, explain how to use it as a test engine.

-Q5a.
+Q4a.
 What is context manager?
 And what is the following say?

-Q5b.
+Q4b.

 	def duration():
 		t1 = time.time()